DanielSiepmann/website/source/Posts/2019/2019-05-13-typo3-plugins.rst

 TypoScript, TSconfig, Fluid and TCA configuration.
 You should also know what :ref:`FlexForms <t3coreapi:t3ds>` are.

-Also :ref:`t3fsc:adding-your-own-content-elements` as dependency.
+Also the officla TYPO3 documentation secion :ref:`t3fsc:adding-your-own-content-elements` is required in order to follow this Blog post.
 This post will provide a complete example, but will not explain every taken step in order to create the new content element.
 Instead we will focus on the Plugin becoming a regular content element.

 What is a TYPO3 plugin?
 -----------------------